 If CDC during a just cause investigation, or an evidentiary panel during the course of an evidentiary proceeding, believes that an attorney is suffering from a disability, the matter is forwarded to BODA for appointment of a district disability committee.
 The district disability committee determines whether the respondent is, in fact, suffering from a disability and, if so, indicates such to BODA, which then enters an order suspending the attorney for an indefinite period.

 The disability process tolls the four-year statute of limitations for disciplinary matters.

-During 2018-2019, CDC sought and obtained three disability suspensions.
+During 2019-2020, CDC obtained one disability suspension.

 REVOCATION